-- Plywood sheathing must be exterior grade, minimum 4 ply, not less than /32" (12 mm) thick. - Oriented strand board (OSB) decks must comply with Structural 1 rating and be not less than 7/16" (11 mm) thick. - Standard FM-approved plywood decking is fire-rated at $^3\!/4$ " (18 mm) thickness. - Tongue & groove edges or full blocking required. - Must be installed over joists not greater than 24" (610 mm) o.c. - Must be installed so that all four sides of each panel bear on, and are secured to, joists and cross blocking; the panels must be secured in accordance with APA-The Engineered Wood Association recommendations.
-"H" clips are not acceptable. - Panels must be installed with a $^{1}/{8}$ " to $^{1}/{4}$ " (3.1 mm to 6.3 mm) gap between panels and must match vertically at joints to within $^{1}/{8}$ " (3.1 mm). - Decking should be kept dry and roofed promptly after installation. - Tape and staple fastening systems may be used on wood decks when they comply with local building codes and agencies. - Deck shall be attached with approved fasteners at required spacing.
+- Oriented strand board (OSB) decks are not acceptable unless the RhinoBond® fasteners are fastened into joists per GAF requirements. - Plywood sheathing must be exterior grade, minimum 4 ply, not less than /4" (19 mm) thick. - Standard FM-approved plywood decking is fire-rated at /4" (19 mm) thickness. - Tongue & groove edges or full blocking required. - Must be installed over joists not greater than 24" (610 mm) o.c. - Must be installed so that all four sides of each panel bear on, and are secured to, joists and cross blocking; the panels must be secured in accordance with APA-The Engineered Wood Association recommendations.
+"H" clips are not acceptable. - Panels must be installed with a $^1\!/\!s"$ to $^1\!/\!\!\!\!/^u$ (3.1 mm to 6.3 mm) gap between panels and must match vertically at joints to within $^1\!/\!\!\!\!/s"$ (3.1 mm). - Decking should be kept dry and roofed promptly after installation. - Deck shall be attached with approved fasteners at required spacing.
 Consult local building codes for specific requirements.